Illinois Burglary Laws

 To prove a burglary, a state prosecutor must show that the defendant entered a property without permission or stayed on the premises after permission to enter the property had expired.
 In addition, the prosecutor must prove that the defendant entered the property knowingly -- with awareness and purpose -- and with an intent to commit a theft or a felony.

 The types of property eligible for burglary include buildings, aircrafts, boats, motor vehicles, and others.
 Although most types of property qualify the burglary as a Class 2 felony, schools and places of worship increase the offense to a Class 1 felony, a more serious offense with increased penalties.
-Burglaries of dwellings, which include homes and residences, also become Class 1 felonies under the laws of Illinois.
+Burglaries of dwellings, which include homes and residences, also become Class 1 felonies under Illinois burglary laws.

 Criminal offenses related to burglary, including the unlawful possession of burglary tools, are crimes that qualify as less serious classes of felonies.
 If the state prosecutor can prove criminal trespass, but cannot establish an intent to commit a felony or theft, the state may pursue the lesser charge of criminal trespass as a Class A misdemeanor or Class 4 felony.